gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 resolution available, using the _Julia_ package `SimpleSDMLayers.jl` [@Dansereau2021SimJl].
 The coarse resolution should mitigate potential imprecisions in the eBird data regarding the extent of the sampled areas in each observation checklist.
-We selected 8 of the 19 standard _bioClim_ variables representing annual trends, ranges, and extremes of temperature and
-precipitation: bio1, bio2, bio5, bio6, bio12, bio13, bio14, bio15.
-The
-Copernicus data is a set of variables representing 10 land cover classes (e.g. crops, tree, urban area) and measured as a percentage of land cover fraction.
+To avoid redundancy among the climate variables, we selected only 8 of the 19 standard _bioClim_ variables, which represent annual trends, ranges, and extremes of temperature and precipitation: bio1, bio2, bio5, bio6, bio12, bio13, bio14, bio15.
+We used the standard _bioClim_ variables, which represent annual trends, ranges, and extremes of temperature and precipitation, but selected only 8 out of the 19 ones to avoid redundancy among them (bio1, bio2, bio5, bio6, bio12, bio13, bio14, bio15).
+The Copernicus data is a set of variables representing 10 land cover classes (e.g. crops, tree, urban area) and measured as a percentage of land cover fraction.
 The data is only available at a finer resolution of 100m, which we downloaded directly from the website.
 We coarsened it to the same 10 arc-minutes resolution as the WorldClim data by averaging the cover fraction values of the pixels with `GDAL` [@GDAL/OGRcontributors2021GdaOgr].
-We first selected the 10 land cover variables but later removed two of them (moss and snow) from our predictive models as their cover fraction was 0% on all sites with Warblers observations;
-hence they did not provide any predictive value to our SDM models.
+We first selected the 10 land cover variables but later removed two of them (moss and snow) from our predictive models as their cover fraction was 0% on all sites with Warblers observations; hence they did not provide any predictive value to our SDM models.

 ## Species distribution models